AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 Format: `showstudent INDEX`

-* Shows all the students of the mentor of the specified `INDEX`
+* Shows all the students of the mentor of the specified `INDEX`.
-* Index must be a valid positive integer in the list
+* Index must be a valid positive integer in the list.
 * Index must be a Mentor.
-An error message will be shown if the role is not a mentor
+An error message will be shown if the role is not a mentor.
-* After executing the command, enter the command `list` to use `showstudent` again on another Mentor
+* After executing the command, enter the command `list` to use `showstudent` again on another Mentor.

 Examples:
 * `showstudent 3`

 ### Making a remark on a contact: `remark`

-Make a remark about the person.
+Adds a remark to a person.

 Format `remark INDEX rm/REMARK`

-* Index must be a valid positive integer in the list
+* Index must be a valid positive integer in the list.
-* Remarks are not edited through the `edit` command, if you want to edit a remark, reuse the `remark` command
+* **Remarks are not edited through the `edit` command**.
+If you want to edit a remark, use the `remark` command again.
 * Remarks are optional.
-If a person does not have any remark, it would not show in the address book
+If a person does not have any remark, the field will not be shown in the address book.

 Examples:
 * `remark 3 rm/only free on Friday`